theOtherLuke/nordlynx-router/README.md

 Configure iptables rules to allow LAN traffic to use th vpn connection.
 In addition to normal forwarding and nat rules, we need to add a rule to mark LAN connections so nordvpn allows them through the firewall.

+Easy way:
+download rules.v4 (above) and place in your /etc/iptables/ directory

+Educational way:
 Make sure nord vpn is not connected and killswitch is off before saving your rules:
 $ nordvpn d && nordvpn killswitch off